 Bishop Tiedemann, was installed as auxiliary bishop for the Diocese of Brooklyn in May of 2016.

-Currently, Bishop Tiedemann serves as pastor of St. Matthias Parish in Ridgewood, Queens and serves as the Director of the Diocese of Brooklyn Ministry to Caribbean and Black Catholics.
+Currently, Bishop Tiedemann serves as pastor of St. Matthias Parish in Ridgewood, Queens and serves as Vicar for West Indian, Caribbean, and American Black Catholics.
 He is also the titular Bishop of Cova, Algeria.